- Introduction

 Rules

-Ruff rules are based around codes, [Letter Prefix][Number Code], e.g., F841.
+Ruff rules are based on codes, [Letter Prefix][Number Code], e.g., F841.

-Additionally there are Settings which work alongside rules and define some rule parameters.
-For example, E501 is “line too long” which has a default of 88, but the Setting line-length allows you to define the length after-which this rule will be triggered, e.g.,:
+Additionally, there are Settings which work alongside rules and define some rule parameters.
+For example, E501 is “line too long”, which has a default of 88, but the setting line-length allows you to define the length after which this rule will be triggered, e.g.,:

 # pyproject.toml